 A

-Sexual activity includes any communication for a sexual purpose and any communication of a sexual nature.
+Sexual activity includes any communication of a sexual nature.
 This means that these are covered by the same rules that restrict when evidence of previous sexual activity can be introduced.

 Q